 Renault Megane review - Engines, performance and drive

-It doesn’t take long behind the wheel of the Renault Megane to discover that the brand’s engineers have focused on comfort and refinement.
-Not only does it ride well, but noise levels are low.
+It doesn’t take long behind the wheel of the Renault Megane to discover that the brand’s engineers have focused primarily on comfort and refinement.
+Not only does it ride well, but noise levels are generally low.
 This relaxed approach extends to the car’s outright acceleration, though, with the popular 1.5-litre dCi diesel falling short of punchier rivals.

 In this review